 Myth 7 – If my items are good enough, they will sell themselves

 While your items may be one-of-a-kind, they won’t be able to stand out online unless you have the right channels in place to acquire and keep consumers.
 To boost demand for your business, attract visitors, and nurture consumers into becoming repeat customers, you’ll need to use marketing strategies such as paid advertisements, search, email, content, and social marketing.
-To differentiate yourself from your rivals, you’ll need to carefully place your items in your message, use merchandising techniques, and express your distinct value on a regular basis.
+To differentiate yourself from your rivals, you’ll need to carefully place your items in your message.
+You can also use merchandising techniques, and express your distinct value on a regular basis.

 Myth 8 – Selling through other channels is too much work